Bouchon Bistro, Las Vegas

 Book Reservation

-Bouchon Las Vegas exterior decor
+Bouchon Las Vegas entrance

 Bouchon is a French bistro that is part of the Thomas Keller French Laundry empire.
 A more affordable way to taste his high quality food.
-This location is in Las Vegas Strip’s Venetian Resort-Hotel-Casino, Venezia Tower 10th floor, so it is far from the casino.
-They have locations in Yountville and Beverly Hills.
-We came for a quick brunch bite.
-See our Bouchon Yountville for a longer review.
-Our last visit was in 2015 for dinner.
-The receipt had a 25% off at their bakery coupon.
+This location is in Las Vegas Strip’s Venetian Resort-Hotel-Casino, Venezia Tower 10th floor, so it is far from the casino, and a pain to find!

 This Bouchon restaurant is larger and busier than Yountville.
 It also has a louder vibe.
 They have the Bouchon Bakery downstairs, which sells some of the best french bread and pastries around.

-Bouchon Vegas Menu (Click to zoom into any picture)
+Bouchon Vegas Menu

 Website Menu